The Bankrate promise

 Alternative selling platforms

-If you are in a rush and need to sell fast, consider selling to an all-cash buyer.
+If you are in a rush and need to sell fast, consider selling to a cash for homes company.
 Cash deals close much more quickly than ones that involve financing and lenders.
 Depending on your location, you may also be able to get an instant online offer from an iBuyer.
 This route may not net you as much money as a traditional sale, but it will get you that money much faster.

 Find a trusted real estate agent

 Perhaps the most important part of selling a home after owning it for less than a year is working with an experienced real estate agent who knows how to handle these things.
 Finding an agent who can navigate the market and work with your tricky circumstances is essential in unique selling situations.

 “I have helped a number of clients sell their home in this exact scenario over the last couple of years,” Taylor says.
 The coronavirus pandemic in particular created new workplace conditions that have upended people’s plans: “We have seen many more people able to do this over the last two years due to market appreciation,” she adds.
 “There were not many markets prior to the ‘Covid market’ that allowed such quick appreciation.”